 When you’re applying for a job or internship as a university student, you likely won’t have extensive work experience.
 So, we’d recommend including a CV objective instead of a CV summary.

 The goal of your CV objective is to set the stage for your CV.
-It should highlight your skills applicable to the job at hand, and it should be specific for each job to which you’re applying.
+It should highlight your skills relevant to the job in question, and it should be specific for each job to which you’re applying.

 Most CV objectives are dull and generic.
-By taking the time to craft a tailored and effective CV objective, you give yourself an advantage over other applicants and increase your chances of securing an interview.
+By taking the time to craft a customised and effective CV objective, you give yourself an advantage over other candidates and increase your chances of securing an interview.

 Before we dive into the rules for creating a strong CV objective, let’s look at some examples.